venkatramanrenganathan/HDDConsensus/README.md

 - Add the path to the folder containing the code from the export fig package
 - Run the main.m by setting loaddata = 0, saveData = 1.

-Once you perform the baove steps, the code will run by itself and generate the required results.
-It required, please rerun the code with different history length and choide of difference confidence bounds range.
+Once you perform the above steps, the code will run by itself and generate the required results plot.
+If required, please re-run the code with different history length and choide of difference confidence bounds range.